yjose/elazizi.com/src/content/blog/2023-10-24-add-comments-to-astro-blog.md

 If you use Astro for your blog and want to add comments to your posts, this guide will demonstrate how you can use the Giscus app to make it ready in a few minutes.

+> **Note**: If you're interested in adding more interactive features to your blog, check out my article on [how to add a views counter to your Astro blog posts](/posts/add-views-counter-to-your-astro-blog-posts)!

 ## Table of Content

 ## 👀 What is Giscus